trailheadlabs/outerspatial-map-library/api/index.md

 ### <a name="switcher">switcher()</a>

-The switcher control is used internally by OuterSpatial.js.
+The switcher control is used internally by OuterSpatial Map Library.
 It is automatically created and added to a map when more than one config object is present in a map's `baseLayers` property.
 It should not be created manually.

 **[[⬆]](#)**